Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 When making such a disclosure you should therefore set out a full explanation of why you have doubt about whether tax is due and set out all of the relevant facts that you took into account in deciding that no tax is due.

 You should also provide an indication of the amount of income, gains and similar that you think are not liable to tax as a result of your decision.
+You do not have to carry out precise calculations for this purpose.
+HMRC are willing to accept an indication of the amounts involved by stating which of these 4 categories the tax involved falls into:

 If you do this, provided the information you supply is accurate, the penalties for a Failure to Correct will not be due if it later transpires that additional tax is due as a result of the issue you have told us about (other existing penalties may apply).